 On this page:

-EPA's Guidance for Community Advisory Groups at Superfund Sites (OSWER Directive 9230.0-28) was issued in December 1995 for Community Involvement Coordinators (CICs) and Site Managers to encourage the use of CAGs at Superfund Sites and to promote a better understanding of CAGs at Superfund sites.
-This fact sheet summarizes the main points in the guidance.
-The guidance is currently being updated.
-Please check back soon for the updated guidance.
+EPA's Guidance for Supporting Community Advisory Groups at Superfund Sites (OLEM 9230.0-138) is designed for Community Involvement Coordinators (CICs) and Site Managers to encourage the use of CAGs and to promote a better understanding of CAGs at Superfund sites.

 Other Useful CAG Resources